wznmickey/Three2OneTerminator/README.md

 The effect on CP differs from the attributes of the origin and destination of CR.

-Try to protect your CP as best as you can achieve highest drop in health threat!
+Try to protect your CP as best as you can achieve highest drop in health threat.

-The game ends when you make any of the CP decrease to 0!
+The game ends when you make any of the CP decrease to 0.

 Good Luck.
 Now you will take over Gotham, Bombay, GassVilie and Burnley.
 ================================================================================